TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Ljubljana2016/readme_ljubljana.md

 # EXCELERATE-TtT

-#5th Pilot Course at the Swiss Institute of Bioinformatics, Lausanne, Switzerland
+#4th Pilot Course at the Faculty of Medicine, Ljubljana, Slovenia

 **Instructors:**

-**Allegra Via**, ELIXIR-IT, National Research Council (CNR), Italy <br>
+**Allegra Via**, ELIXIR-IT, CNR, Istituto Italiano di Bioinformatica, Roma, IT

-**Patricia Palagi**, ELIXIR-CH, Swiss Institute of Bioinformatics (SIB), Switzerland <br>
-**Diana Marek**, ELIXIR-CH, Swiss Institute of Bioinformatics (SIB), Switzerland <br>
+**Pedro Fernandes**, ELIXIR-PT, GTPB, Instituto Gulnemkian de Ciência, Oeiras, PT

+**Jure Dimec**, ELIXIR-SI, Faculty of Medicine, University of Ljubljana, Ljubljana, SI

 ##

 **Participants:**

-**Toyin Abdulsalam**, University of Ibadan/IITA, Nigeria <br>**Ahmed DEBIT**, GIGA-R University of Liege, Belgium <br>**Anastasia Chasapi**, SIB Swiss Institute of Bioinformatics, Switzerland <br>**Margot Fournier**, CHUV / UNIL, Switzerland <br>**David Francisco**, Universität Bern, Switzerland <br>**Lukas Jelonek**, Justus Liebig Universität Gießen, Germany <br>**Mohammed Hassan, Mohammed Yousif**, University of Bahri, Sudan <br>**Anuraj Nayarisseri**, Alagappa University, India <br>**Madeleine Scriba**, Université de Lausanne, Switzerland <br>**Mathieu Seppey**, Université de Genève, Switzerland <br>**Armand Valsesia**, Nestlé Institute of Health Science, Switzerland <br>
+**Victoria Dominguez del Angel**, Institut Français de Bioinformatique, Gif-sur-Yvette, FR, ELIXIR-FR

+**Sarah Bonnin**, CRG, Barcelona, ES, ELIXIR-ES

+**Katja Goričar**, Faculty of Medicine, University of Ljubljana, LjublJana, SI, ELIXIR-SI

+**Marian Novotný**, Faculty of Science, Charles University, Prague, CZ, ELIXIR-CZ

+**Rasmus Heller**, University of Copenhagen, Copenhagen, DK, ELIXIR-DK

+**Nada Kraševec**, Institute for Chemistry, Ljubljana, SI, ELIXIR-SI

+**Ajda Moškrič**, ELIXIR-SI

+**Maja Zagorščak**, NIB, ELIXIR-SI

 ##

 **Purpose:**

-ELIXIR-CH, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event in connection with an "Introduction to the Linux command line" short course.
+ELIXIR-SI, in cooperation with the ELIXIR Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event in connection with an "Introduction to the Linux command line" short course.

-The course is made up of four sessions, covering:
+The learning objectives of the first two days of the course (Mon, 28th and Tue, 29th) consist of exploring, discussing and understanding four main themes:

 * [Learning principles and how they apply to training](./TtT_session_1.md)
 * [Training techniques that can be used to enhance learner engagement and participation] (./TtT_session_2.md)
 * [Session, course, and materials design] (./TtT_session_3.md)
 * [Assessment and feedback in training] (./TtT_session_4.md)

-The learning objectives of the first day of the course (Mon, 16th Jan 2017) consist of exploring, discussing and understanding the themes of session 1 and 2.

-The following day (Tuesday, 17th Jan 2017) TtT participants will act as observers and training assistants in a Linux session until lunchtime.
+The following day (Wednesday, 30th November) TtT participants will act as observers and training assistants in a Linux session, and will attend an end-of-the-day recapitulation meeting where the effectiveness of the methods is assessed and discussed.
+They will be asked to prepare a report as assignments, to be returned in the two weeks after the course.

-In the afternoon, we will work on session 3, whereas session 4 will be covered on the morning of day 3 (Wednesday, 18th Jan 2017).

 ### Learning Objectives:
  * To get acquainted with Learning principles and how they apply to training